zyedidia/micro/runtime/help/help.md

 	default value: `on`

-* `undothreshold`: maximum time in milliseconds events can be apart to be counted as a single undo

-	default value: `500`

 * `statusline`: display the status line at the bottom of the screen

 	default value: `on`

-* `stackundo`: reset undothreshold timer to zero if an action is taken before the timer runs out

-	default value: `off`

 * `scrollmargin`: amount of lines you would like to see above and below the cursor